codnstj/msa-architecture/README.md

 in main.tf ...

-you must change that parts of code by yours 😀
+You should change that part to your information 😀
 ```tf
 terraform {
   backend "remote" {